 Jupiter is the biggest planet in our Solar System, so fittingly it was named after Jupiter, the king of the gods in Roman mythology, also known as the god of sky and thunder.

 The discovery of Jupiter’s largest moons

 Galileo discovered Jupiter’s largest moons (Ganymede, Io, Callisto, and Europa) in 1610.
 This proved to him and the world that celestial bodies could orbit something other than the Earth.

 The first spacecraft to visit Jupiter was NASA’s Pioneer 10 in 1973.
 Since then, the planet has been visited 7 more times.

 Bonus Jupiter facts!

 Jupiter is the second brightest planet, only losing out to Venus.
 If you include the Sun and the Moon, it is the 4th brightest object in the night sky and can be seen with the naked eye.

-Do you have any interesting or fun facts about Jupiter that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Jupiter?
+Share them in the comments below!

 Are you fascinated with the solar system?
 Check out these amazing facts about the Sun